Walmart's cheap generic drug plan is often a better deal than Medicare

 Walmart’s $4 generic prescription drug program ends up being cheaper for some Medicare patients than their own health insurance, according to a new study released Monday.

-It’s more evidence that patients cannot always rely on their health insurance to get them reasonable prices for their prescription drugs, said Dr. Joseph Ross of the Yale School of Medicine, who led the study.
+It’s more evidence that patients cannot always rely on their health insurance to get them the lowest prices for their prescription drugs, said Dr. Joseph Ross of the Yale School of Medicine, who led the study.

 “Patients were paying more out of pocket when they were using their insurance than when they went to Walmart,” Ross told NBC News.